 The Chinese spacecraft landed in the "Ocean of Storms," located in the northwest of the Moon's near side, and brought 1,731 grams of lunar soil samples back to Earth.
 This mission made China the third country to successfully return samples from the Moon, after the United States and the Soviet Union.
 It was the second successful uncrewed lunar sample return and the first since 1976.

 The samples were analyzed by researchers from the Chinese Academy of Sciences, who discovered a previously unknown mineral, naming it Changesite-(Y), as well as two new forms of titanium dioxide (Ti2O).
 In a recent paper published in Nature Astronomy, the researchers reported the discovery of another mineral, with a water-containing crystal structure, temporarily naming it ULM-1, which stands for "Unknown Lunar Mineral 1.
 Each particle of this mineral is surrounded by six water molecules trapped within the crystal structure, accounting for 41 percent of the crystals' mass.
 The other components of the crystal include magnesium, chlorine, and ammonia (NH4).
-The research team ruled out the possibility that the crystals were a byproduct of the heat and gasses emitted by the lander's engines, partly by analyzing the isotopic composition of the elements.
+The research team ruled out the possibility that the crystals were a byproduct of the heat and gases emitted by the lander's engines, partly by analyzing the isotopic composition of the elements.

 Minerals previously unknown to science, including one that contains water.
 Illustration of the Chang’e-5 lander on the Moon | Source: NASA